Skip to main content

 Uninstallation

-1. Uninstallation Instructions
+1. Uninstallation Description

 This document is used to completely uninstall the CSGHub application, K3s cluster, and related dependency components deployed through the quick_install.sh script.
 It is suitable for scenarios where a thorough environment cleanup and redeployment are required.
+Two uninstallation methods are available:

 Important Warning: The uninstallation operation is irreversible.
 It will delete all CSGHub data (database, models, configurations, etc.), K3s cluster resources, and related storage files.
 Please be sure to back up important data before executing.